-Terracotta Warriors - One of the most significant archaeological discoveries of the 20th century, this subterranean necropolis is comprised of over 7,000 soldiers, horses and chariots.
-The army was built in life-sized form by thousands of workers for the first Emperor of China, Qin Shi Huang, who felt he needed military protection in the afterlife.
+Terracotta Warriors - One of the most significant archaeological discoveries of the 20th century, this unearthed terracotta army holds over 7,000 soldiers, horses and chariots.
+The army was built in life-sized form by thousands of workers and designed by Emperor Qin Shi Huang to defend himself in the afterlife.

-Xian Art Ceramics and Lacquer Exhibition Workshop - See smaller versions of the enigmatic Terracotta Warriors being created at the captivating Xian Art Ceramics and Lacquer Exhibition Workshop; even purchase your own portable soldier.
+Xian Art Ceramics and Lacquer Exhibition Workshop - See smaller versions of the enigmatic Terracotta Warriors being created at the captivating workshop; even purchase your own portable soldier or two!

-Ancient city walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best preserved urban fortifications in China.
+Ancient City Walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best preserved urban fortifications in China.
 The wall's ideal spot and layout gives visitors a bird's eye view over this fantastic city.
-Follow the locals' example and take a bike to get an ever more spectacular experience.
+Follow the locals' example and hire a bike to get an even better experience.

-Day 6: Xian - Guilin Meals: B, L, D
+Day 6: Xian - Yangshuo